Act of parliament: United Kingdom

-United Kingdom Parliament
+Parliament of the United Kingdom

-A draft piece of legislation is called a bill; when this is passed by Parliament it becomes an Act and part of statute law.
-There are two types of bill and Act, public and private.
-Public Acts apply to the whole of the UK or a number of its constituent countries – England, Scotland, Wales and Northern Ireland.
-Private Acts are local and personal in their effect, giving special powers to bodies such as local authorities or making exceptions to the law in particular geographic areas.
+A draft piece of legislation is called a bill; when this is passed by Parliament it becomes an act and part of statute law.
+There are two types of bill and act, public and private.
+Public acts apply to the whole of the UK or a number of its constituent countries – England, Scotland, Wales and Northern Ireland.
+Private acts are local and personal in their effect, giving special powers to bodies such as local authorities or making exceptions to the law in particular geographic areas.

 In the United Kingdom Parliament, each bill passes through the following stages: